soverenio/docs/docs/integration/event-objects.md

 10. `policy`: An object that represents the policy related to the event.
 It includes a `link` to the policy details and the policy `name`.

-11. `conflicting_assets`: An array of objects where each object represents an asset that is conflicting with the event policy, containing `link` to the asset details and the asset `name`.
+11. `conflicting_assets`: This array comprises objects, each representing an asset that conflicts with the event policy.
+These objects contain a `link` to the asset details and the asset's `name`.
+A common example of such a conflict occurs when the same `third_party_ip` address is assigned to multiple custom assets, leading to several policy violations being triggered.

 12. `third_party_ip`: The IP address of a third party involved in the event, if relevant.